 This particular advice is one of those “common sense” tips I mentioned.
 But I think it’s worth elaborating on at least a bit because not everyone understands what kind of impression they leave if someone else answers their phone.

-When you schedule a phone interview, both you and the other party know it’s happening.
+When you schedule a telephone interview, both you and the other party know it’s happening.
 So, the fact that you don’t have your phone on you and can’t be bothered to answer it yourself shows that you have little or no interest in the interviewing process and, in turn, the job itself.

 I understand that you can’t be glued to your phone.
 That’s neither healthy nor necessary.
 But if you aren’t by your phone when a scheduled phone interview is happening, and someone else picks up, that speaks volumes about who you are as a person.